Official

 Pricing

-This language model is priced by how many input tokens are sent as inputs and how many output tokens are generated.
+This model is priced by how many input tokens are sent and how many output tokens are generated.

 Check out our docs for more information about how per-token pricing works on Replicate.